10 Types of Natural Stone Finishes for Different Applications

 When you think of using natural stone as a prime material to bring superb aesthetics in your spatial designs, some fundamental regarding stone finishes must clear in your mind.
-Thereby, I am going to introduce you top 10 (ten) types of natural stone finishes appropriate for different applications, including indoor & outdoor.
+Thereby, we are going to introduce you top 10 types of natural stone finishes appropriate for different applications, including indoor & outdoor.

 No.1 – Natural Cleft